International Max Planck Research School for Molecular and Cellular Life Sciences: International Max Planck Research Schools

 To date more than 60 International Max Planck Research Schools (short: IMPRS) have been established in Germany, each representing a joint cooperative of Max Planck Institutes and one or several German universities.
 The concept for the International Max Planck Research Schools was jointly developed in 1999 by the Max Planck Society and the so-called Hochschul Rektoren Konferenz (HRK), a body representing all German universities.
 The aim of these PhD programs is to offer German and international doctoral students a first class education in innovative and interdisciplinary research environments with facilities and research projects.
 Each International Max Planck Research School covers a specific topic in one of the following areas: chemistry, physics & technology, biology & medicine or human sciences.
 In contrast to traditional doctoral education in Germany where a doctoral student is trained and supervised individually by a professor or group leader, Max Planck Research Schools offer structured programs with a defined curriculum and a supervision by a committee of normally 3 or more expert scientists.
 Language of instruction is English.
 German language courses are provided to interested international students.

-In order to maintain highest educational standards, all IMPRS programs are evaluated on a regular basis by an international and independent scientific commission.
+In order to maintain the highest educational standards, all IMPRS programs are evaluated on a regular basis by an international and independent scientific commission.

 International Max Planck Research School for Molecules of Life (IMPRS-ML)

 The International Max Planck Research School for Molecules of Life (short: IMPRS-ML) was established in 2005.
-The research oriented PhD program is operated by the Max Planck Institute of Biochemistry and works in close collaboration with the Max Planck Institute for Biological Intelligence and two of Germany's leading universities, the Ludwig-Maximilians-Universität München and the Technische Universität München.
+The research oriented PhD program is operated by the Max Planck Institute of Biochemistry and works in close collaboration with the Max Planck Institute for Biological Intelligence and two of Germany's leading universities, LMU Munich and the Technical University of Munich.
 Over 30 research groups from the Munich area participate in the program, covering many aspects of life sciences including biochemistry, structural biology, biophysics, cell biology, systems biology and computational biology.

 IMPRS-ML is 100% committed to basic research and aims to address fundamental questions in the following research areas: